fluffyrabbot/word-match-phoenix/game_bot/lib/docs/infrastructure/refactoring_plan_errorfix.md

 end
 ```

-Similar updates are needed for the Message struct mock.
+Similar updates may be needed for the Message struct mock.

 ### 5.5 Module Organization Warnings